BLCM/bl3mods/Aaron0000/Balands/README.md

 -------
 Gotta Go Fast - No change.

-Success Imminent - No change.
+Success Imminent - Increased damage by 150%, added a note saying that this skill gets scaled by Mayhem Mode.

 Agility Training - No change.